charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 ![](images/autoscaling.jpeg)

 ## FastText for Sentiment Analysis model
 fastText is a library for learning of word embeddings and text classification created by Facebook's AI Research lab.
-It is super fast and is on par with more complex, slower other algorithms.
+It is super fast and is on par with more complex, slower algorithms.

 Our model was created with the fastText library provided by Facebook Research.
 We believe it's great choice for a production ready model.